 As an original member of kindie rock pioneers The Sippy Cups, Alison toured the country many times over, playing festivals and performing arts centers, and wrote several of the band’s Top Ten hits on SiriusXM’s Kids Place Live.
 After the band went on an extended hiatus, Alison released two albums of her own original music for families: World of Wonder and The Start of Things.

-Since the release of World of Wonder, Alison has played hundreds of shows for families throughout Northern California and beyond, with her Big Time Tot Rock band.
-In addition, she developed her own “Big Time Tot Rock” curriculum for teaching music to toddlers and preschoolers, which has grown to include preschools and community centers all over the San Francisco Bay Area.
+Upon releasing her first two solo albums, Alison formed her Big Time Tot Rock Band and played hundreds of shows for families throughout Northern California.
+In addition, she developed her own “Big Time Tot Rock” curriculum for teaching music to toddlers and preschoolers, which grew to include preschools and community centers all over the San Francisco Bay Area.

-Alison is married to Danny Plotnick, a filmmaker, author, and professor.
-Their 18-year old son, Henry Plotnick, is a jazz pianist, and is a freshman at The New School in New York City.
+Alison is married to Danny Plotnick, the Director of Film Studies at University of San Francisco and author of Super 8: An Illustrated History.
+Their son, Henry Plotnick, is a junior Jazz Piano major at The New School in New York City.